awslabs/aws-encryption-sdk-specification/tenets.md

 then along this dimension
 these implementations are not inter-operable.

-For customers this means
-as we design features,
-they will be better understood and as they develop over time they should trend towards a consistent idea.
+Well understood features
+trend towards consistent ideas as they change over time.
+This benefits customers
+because it produces better
+and more stable implementations and documentation.

 ## Easy to use/Hard to misuse